Deep Dive

 Verification

 Once aggregated, the proof is sent to Ethereum and verified via the AlignedProofAggregationService contract.
-Depending on the proving system, the contract invokes:
+The contract invokes verifySP1 which receives:

 • The public inputs